rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 ### Memory Mapped Registers ###

-On a normal machine most of your hardware access is done through a kernel interface of some sort, but here, there is no kernel.
+In order to talk to the GPIO controller, or any other peripheral, we have we have to use _memory mapped registers_.
 @@
-So in order to talk to the GPIO controller, or any other peripheral, we have what're known as memory mapped registers.
+This is the same technique by which most computers communicate with external devices, but this is often hidden within kernel and driver code that most people never touch.
+@@
+The LPC however doesn't have a kernel or drivers, hiding these interfaces from you, giving you the ability to work with them directly, without having to deal with the extra complexity an OS would add.

 When we try to read or write to a normal chunk of memory, the address and